Piszmog/cloudconfigclient/README.md

 Below is an example usage of the library to retrieve a file from the Config Server and to retrieve the application's configurations

-* For local config client, there are two ways the create a client
+* For local config client, there are two options (`Option`) the create a client
-    1. Call `NewLocalClientFromEnv()`.
+    1. Call `LocalEnv()`.
 Set the environment variable `CONFIG_SERVER_URLS`.
 It is a comma separated list of all the base URLs
-    2. Call `NewLocalClient(baseUrls []string)`.
+    2. Call `Local(baseUrls ...string)`.
 Provide the array of base URLs of Config Servers.
 * For running in Cloud Foundry, ensure a Config Server is bounded to the application. `VCAP_SERVICES` will be provided as an environment variables with the credentials to access the Config Server
-* For connecting to a Config Server via OAuth2 and not deployed to Cloud Foundry, an OAuth2 Client can be created with `NewOAuth2Client(credentials []cfservices.Credentials)`
+* For connecting to a Config Server via OAuth2 and not deployed to Cloud Foundry, an OAuth2 Client can be created with `OAuth2(baseURL string, clientId string, secret string, tokenURI string)`

 ```go
 package main